Coppell Classic Swing

 Bottom line: What you delivar will be considered your best.
 Good luck!

-Hi, I'm Gio, a junior at Duke University.
+Hi, I'm Gio, a senior at Duke University.
 I debated in LD for Harrison HS, got 13 career bids (3 bids my junior year and 10 my senior year) & won 5 bid tournaments (including the Glenbrooks).
 I mainly read Ks, but you should read arguments you're good at.
 Don't read a K if you don't know how to defend it.

 Add me to the email chain: giovannicutri7@gmail.com